roger-luiz/roger-luiz/README.md

 ### Hi there! 😁

 My name is Roger Fernando from Brazil (🇧🇷).
-I'm a front-end development student and currently.
+I'm a front-end development student and currently looking to develop myself as a programmer and create a solid career.
 I'm passionate about open source projects, so I try to create projects that can add to my career and to the community.

 <p>
   <img src="./assets/html5.svg" width ="30px"/>